wklumpen/mcroute/docs/source/examples.rst

 Examples
 ========

-The following example applications are designed to demonstrate how to get started with MCRoute.
+You can find example workbooks at the project `GitHub <https://github.com/wklumpen/mcroute/tree/main/examples>`_